-Power Culture – Power-Culture is a place to explore our energy generation through the arts
+Power Culture – a place to explore our energy generation through the arts.

 RealClimate – RealClimate is a commentary site on climate science by working climate scientists for the interested public and journalists.
 It aims to provide a quick response to developing stories and provide the context sometimes missing in mainstream commentary.

-Schumacher College – Schumacher College is an international centre for nature-based education, personal transformation and collective action.
+Schumacher College – an international centre for nature-based education, personal transformation and collective action.